+In 2023, the Board approved the 2024 and 2025 rate proposals including four rate increases of 2.75%, one each in January 2024, May 2024, January 2025 and May 2025, which will apply to all customer classes.
 Even with these increases, SMUD's rates continue to remain amongst the lowest in the state.
-In 2022, the average system rate was 45 percent below the average rate of the nearest investor-owned utility.
+In 2023, the average system rate was 50 percent below the average rate of the nearest investor-owned utility.
+This ensures the necessary revenue to meet SMUD's financial obligations, key financial metrics, and delivery of SMUD's 2030 Zero Carbon Plan.